MusicEnjoy/Simple_Theme/README.md

 ## TESTED ON :
 * Termux Only.
 * Not Working On Others Like Kali Linux,ParrotSec,Ubuntu etc.
-*
-* DONATE ME TO MAKE IT BE AVAILABLE ON ANY OS.

 ### THE TOOL REQUIREMENTS:
 * Termux From Fdroid